Insights & Resources

 A single distracted driving conviction in Ontario can increase your auto insurance premium by 25% or more for three years.
 Here's what the law actually says, what counts as distracted driving, and how to protect your record.

-Cyber Liability Insurance for Canadian Small Businesses: What You Actually Need
+Cyber Liability Insurance for Canadian Small Businesses

 Your general liability policy does not cover data breaches, ransomware, or business interruption from a cyber attack.
 Here is what cyber liability insurance actually covers, what it costs for a small business in Canada, and the federal reporting obligations that make it non-negotiable.